ClaudioZandonella/Attachment/README.md

     used in the analysis defined in the `R/` folder.

     > Note that also `source("Documents/Utils_report.R")` is
-    > automatically run to load report utilities functions (functions to
+    > automatically run to load report utility functions (functions to
     > load analysis results and to compile the bookdown).

 5. Open `Analysis/Analysis_Drake.R` and run each line (one by one) to run the analysis using drake.
-First, the analysis environment is setted together with the analysis plan (available at `R/Plan.R`).
+First, the analysis environment is set together with the analysis plan (available at `R/Plan.R`).
+Next, the analysis targets are computed (have a coffee, it takes a long time).
-    Next the analysis targets are computed (have a coffee, it takes a long time).
     Finally, the analysis results are loaded and briefly presented.

-    > Note that you can access the analysis targets with using the
+    > Note that you can access the analysis targets using the functions
-    > functions `drake::loadd(<name_target>)`, or load all the results
+    > `drake::loadd(<name_target>)`, or load all the results with
-    > with `drake_load_all()`.
+    > `drake_load_all()`.

-    > It could happen that some times the session session stay idle when
+    > It could happen that sometimes the session stays idle when fitting
-    > fitting `brms` models without throwing errors.
+    > `brms` models without throwing errors.
 In this case, it is
     > necessary to force restarting the R session and rerun the
     > analysis.
-An error warning message will appear
+An error warning message will appear:
     > `Error: drake's cache is locked`.
 Just follow the instructions
     > provided by drake to force unlock of the cache
     > `drake::drake_cache("...")$unlock()`.